Alex of Venice

-Alex of Venice is a 2014 drama film directed by Chris Messina in his directorial debut.
-It is written by Jessica Goldberg, Katie Nehra and Justin Shilton.
+Alex of Venice is a 2014 American drama film directed by Chris Messina in his directorial debut.
+It is written by Jessica Goldberg, Katie Nehra, and Justin Shilton.
 The film stars Mary Elizabeth Winstead, Don Johnson, Katie Nehra, Chris Messina, Derek Luke, Skylar Gaertner.
 The film premiered at the Tribeca Film Festival on April 18, 2014, and has expanded to a few other film festivals.